Hasco07/Ato-Pack-Kitsune/ato-pack-kitsune/2_controls-and-evidence/controls/AU-2.md

 - Central logging/SIEM (fictional) is the authoritative repository for security event logs.

 ### Who reviews logs
-- SecOps / ISSO reviews alerts and performs routine log review sampling.
+- ISSO reviews alerts and performs routine log review sampling.
 - Findings are documented and, when needed, tracked through POA&M.

 ### When / cadence (example)